Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

       3. Click each sensor element, for instance, **Button0** in the Widget explorer.

-      4. Observe the Reference CDAC value in the **Sensing parameters** section of the widget parameters window.
+      4. Observe the Reference CDAC value in the **Sensing parameters** section of the Widget Parameters window.

       5. Repeat steps 1 to 4 until you obtain Reference CDAC value is above (20/Compensation CDAC divider).